OlivierLD/Passe-Coque/code/wind.generator/README.md

 A four-wire stepper motor will provide **_TWO_** AC Outputs.
 > Those _**two**_ outputs can be used as two sources, serially, or in parallel, as we'll see.

 As the motor rotation will produce alternative current, we will need and use a _rectifier_ to make it a positive-only current output.
+The rectifier can be built with four diodes, and it would work fine.
+But here - in order to make it even easier - we will use a _rectfier bridge_, like a `KBP 307 IC`, or a `B17-18-A-03`.

 As the tension of the output is proportionnal to the rotation speed, we will need:
 - A capacitor to smooth it down.